anzachar/CM2-Project-Evolutionary-Games-and-Spatial-Chaos/README.md

 # CM2-Project-Evolutionary-Games-and-Spatial-Chaos
 This repository is dedicated to the project I completed within the framework of the course "Computational Mathematics II" during my MSc in Computational Physics.
-The aim of the project is to replicate the results produced by  Martin A. Nowak and Robert M. May in their paper "Evolutionary Games and Chaos" (1992, Letters to Nature)
+The aim of the project is to replicate the results produced by  Martin A. Nowak and Robert M. May in their paper "Evolutionary Games and Chaos" (1992, Letters to Nature).
+For the purpose of this, a python program was developed using Jupyter Notebook for better visialization of the results.